By Gail Heimann, President, Weber Shandwick

 It is an adrenaline rush and a privilege.
 It is the mission-critical balancing act that defines and propels the public relations profession.
 I, for one, am thrilled to be caught in the balance.

-To learn more on this topic, listen to Gail Heimann talk about being a “fearless futurist” on the Agencies of the Future Podcast.
+To hear more, listen to Gail Heimann’s episode on the Agencies of the Future podcast.